If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If symptoms do appear, it will usually be within a month of coming into contact with the infection.

-It is easily passed on through having unprotected vaginal sex or sharing sex toys.
+Trichomoniasis is caused by a tiny parasite called Trichomonas Vaginalis (TV) which affects the vagina and urethra.
+The infection is easily passed on through having unprotected vaginal sex or sharing sex toys.

 It is not known whether it can be passed on by genital contact or by transferring discharge from one vagina to another on the fingers.